 Goal Zero Guide 10 Adventure Kit is a small portable solar panel kit that can keep just about any USB powered device going indefinitely, without ever having to rely on the power grid.

 How it works:

 The Adventure Kit comes with the GoalZero Nomad 7, a small folding two panel solar charger, that can be used in combination with the Goal Zero Guide 10 battery pack.
 The Panel can be used to directly power a USB powered device, or to charge the Guide 10 power pack.

 In testing, I found the Nomad panel could fully charge the Guide 10 battery pack – which has 4 AA Batteries – in about 4 – 6 hours.
-Once the batteries in the charger were full, I could use the power pack to charge my iPhone in about 3 hours.
+The rate at which it charged depends on how much direct sunlight the panels receive.
+Once the batteries in the charger were full, I was able to then use the power pack to charge my iPhone in about 3 hours.

 I was able to charge the iPhone directly from the panel, but because of the circuitry in the iPhone this was actually a bit of a challenge.
 Whenever it got cloudy, the iPhone would stop charging and I then had to unplug, and then replug the USB cord to get it going again.
 This problem is specific to the iPhone and something that I’ve have found with just about every panel I’ve ever tried it with.

 - The Battery Pack: The Guide 10 comes with a set of four rechargeable AA batteries (and a charger) which can be plugged directly into Nomad 7 Solar Panel.
 Since there are so many devices that can be powered by AA batteries, this makes it one of its top selling points.